Afterschool

 Ts Suresh Gobee, APU’s Senior Lecturer at the School of Engineering (SoE) and Head of the Asia Pacific Centre of Robotics Research (APCoRE).

-This esteemed position was granted by the Department of Occupational Safety and Health (DOSH), Ministry of Human Resources, Malaysia, recognising his exceptional contributions and expertise in robotics engineering.
+The Department of Occupational Safety and Health (DOSH), Ministry of Human Resources, Malaysia, granted him this esteemed position in recognition of his exceptional contributions and expertise in robotics engineering.

 APU’s Senior Lecturer at the School of Engineering (SoE) and Head of the Asia Pacific Centre of Robotics Research (APCoRE), Ts Suresh Gobee, has achieved this prestigious appointment based on his professional strength and extensive experience.
 This milestone marks an inaugural record for APU, as Ts Suresh becomes the sole faculty member from private higher learning institutions in the country to be appointed to this national committee.